 The company known for celebrating Balanchine reaches outside that circle of masterworks with Paul Mejia’s Romeo and Juliet.
 But rest assured, also on the agenda will be Balanchine’s astringent Agon, complex Episodes, and serene Mozartiana.

-Jennifer Fournier in Mozartiana.
+Mozartiana.
 Photo by Paul Kolnik, Courtesy TSFB, © Balanchine Trust.

 The Forsythe Company

 William Forsythe considers the traditions of Elizabethan drama in his newest opus, Sider.
 The audio soundtrack is derived from a 16th-century play, and the earphone-wearing dancers carry giant sheets of cardboard while dancing to a score we do not hear.
 As cryptic—and possibly fascinating—as ever.

 Center for the Art of Performance, UCLA, Oct.
 3–4; White Bird, Portland, OR, Oct.
 17–19

 Storms are beautiful and violent, and therein lies the tension of Lucy Guerin’s approach.
 In her newest work, Weather, plastic bags transform into clouds, stirring up turbulence.
 “Dance like the wind” takes on new meaning as the Australian renegade mines our visceral relationship to nature.

 Weather, by Lucy Guerin.
 Photo by Heidrun Lohr, Courtesy UCLA.